-Since launching, an additional 7 weeks have gone by and I've made another $6,470 and haven't spent a single moment on the course.
-That has increased my average hourly value to $513/hour, and it continues to grow with every sale.
+Since launching, I've sold another $177,000 and aside from one update (about 6 hours), I haven't spent any additional time on the course.
+That has increased my average hourly value to $2,705/hour and continues to grow with every sale.

-If you're open to considering a new path (or just creating some side income and diversification), I'd take some advice from Naval, from my own experience, and from the recent events that have rocked people's world during COVID.
+If you're open to considering a new path (or just creating some side income and diversification), I'd take some advice from Naval, from my own experience, and from the recent events that have rocked people's world in 2020, 2021, and today.

 My 5 rules:

 - Diversify yourself

 - Replicate yourself

 If you enjoyed this post and want to learn more about building extra income online, you can read my free advice here.